bryson-palmer/RIDDLES-IN-THE-DARK/notes.md

     <!-- comparison if statement -->
     > The riddle is correct with clickButtonValue == riddles[pointer].answer

-Then time is subtracted fro the clock
+Then time is subtracted from the clock

     > Subtract points from current score.